 How to get cash from a credit card

 There are multiple ways to get cash from a credit card.
-Here’s how to withdraw cash from a credit card at the ATM, from a cash advance check and at the bank teller window.
+Below we detail how to withdraw cash from:

 Cash advance at the ATM